 Finally, the researchers compared the amount of subjects' brain activity during the envy scenario with the amount of activity for schadenfreude, and found that the two were highly related.
-The more envy a person experienced, the more pleasure was evoked when the target of their envy fell from grace.
+The more envy a person experienced, the more pleasure was evoked when the target of their envy stumbled.

-Ultimately, as demonstrated in these studies, we compare ourselves to people who are socially relevant to us.
-We don't envy a billionaire we've never met on the other side of the planet as much as the guy in the corner office earning a few extra figures and getting more praise from superiors.
-Similarly, we stand to gain the most at someone's misfortune if the person is highly relevant, such as someone of the same age, gender or belonging to the same group.
+We compare ourselves to people who are relevant to us.
+We don't envy a billionaire we've never met as much as the guy across the hall getting more praise from superiors.
+Similarly, we stand to gain the most at someone's misfortune if the person is the same age, gender or belongs to the same group.

 The people who delighted most in Tiger Woods personal struggles were most likely the people who envied him the most and those who stood to gain the most.
 Didn't Phil Mickelson have a devilish grin when he beat Tiger at the Master's?

 Parrott, Smith (1993) Distinguishing the experiences of envy and jealousy.
 Journal of Personality and Social Psychology, 64, 906-920.